Carolina Lightnin': The Charlotte Gold (1984)

-At a glance, the United Soccer League appeared to be a continuation of the ASL, with three teams transferring directly to the new league (Jacksonville Tea Men, Dallas Americans and Rochester Flash) and two other franchises that had new names/colors but were essentially reboots of ASL clubs that had just closed down (The Gold and the Oklahoma City Stampede).
+At a glance, the United Soccer League appeared to be a continuation of the ASL, with three teams transferring directly to the new league (Jacksonville Tea Men, Dallas Americans and Rochester Flash) and two other franchises that had new names/colors but were essentially reboots of ASL clubs that had just closed down (the Gold and the Oklahoma City Stampede).
 However, this league was founded to be more financially sound than its predecessor, and it operated with a couple of key differences heading into their debut season.
 There was a league-wide salary cap and an imbalanced schedule heavy on regional matchups to control costs.
 Initial league plans also called for teams to field a mostly American roster and play an indoor season in the winter so that they would be better connected to their communities year-round.

 The Gold were in the league's Southern division along with the Jacksonville Tea Men and the Fort Lauderdale Sun (the team whose contested franchise rights had been the catalyst for the formation of the USL).
-NASL and U.S. National Team veteran David D'Errico led the club as a player-coach, and the roster featured five former Lightnin' players, including Pat Fidelia and Tony Suarez.
+NASL, MISL and U.S. National Team veteran David D'Errico led the club as a player-coach, and the roster featured five former Lightnin' players, including Pat Fidelia and Tony Suarez.
 While the season featured some uplifting moments, such as when the PA system would play "Let's Hear It for the Boy" from the recently released movie Footloose whenever Suarez would score a goal, the Gold did not succeed in creating the atmosphere that the Lightnin' had enjoyed.
 The mood was further dampened when Suarez suffered an injury to his other knee and was forced into an early retirement.
 Attendance for the Gold was not on par with the Lightnin' years, and the team only managed an 11–13 record and missed the playoffs.